 (ii) in the case of a senior executive officer, to the employing authority of his or her agency,

-and the Governor, acting on the recommendation of the Minister, or that employing authority, as the case requires, accepts that resignation; or
+and the Governor, acting on the recommendation of the Commissioner, or that employing authority, as the case requires, accepts that resignation; or

-(h) the executive officer is appointed or transferred under this Part to another office.
+(h) the executive officer is appointed or transferred under this Part to another office (unless it is an appointment and the Commissioner authorises the offices being held concurrently by the executive officer).

 (2) The vacation of an office under subsection (1)(a), (b), (d), (e), (f) or (g) terminates the contract of employment of the executive officer concerned.

+[Section 63 amended by No. 39 of 2010 s.
+50, 67 and 70.]

 Division 3 — Public service officers other than executive officers

 64. Appointment of public service officers other than executive officers

-(1) Subject to this section and to any binding award, order or industrial agreement under the Industrial Relations Act 1979 or employer-employee agreement under Part VID of the Industrial Relations Act 1979, the employing authority of a department or organisation may in accordance with approved procedures appoint for and on behalf of the Crown a person as a public service officer (otherwise than as an executive officer) on a full-time or part-time basis —
+(1) Subject to this section and to any binding award, order or industrial agreement under the Industrial Relations Act 1979 or employer-employee agreement under Part VID of the Industrial Relations Act 1979, the employing authority of a department or organisation may in accordance with the Commissioner’s instructions appoint for and on behalf of the State a person as a public service officer (otherwise than as an executive officer) on a full-time or part-time basis —

 (a) for an indefinite period as a permanent officer; or